 “Millenials only see things through the lens of their cameras.”
 “Why don’t kids put down their cameras and live in the moment?”
 These are statements I’m sure most of us have heard or even thought—I can say I’ve done both.
 I actually just read an opinion article that determined that younger generations on their phones ruin vacations for others.
 Millenials are used to getting the blame for all sorts of things, but this is one I would like to make an argument against.

 When we were kids, our parents took pictures of us on disposable cameras.
 We followed them into the store to drop off the film and pick up the resulting photos.
-These photos might have ended up in a scrapbook, on the fridge or in the homes of various family members.
+These photos might have ended up in a scrapbook on the fridge or in the homes of various family members.
 Some families had digital cameras, and as technology advanced, the photos would get stored on computers or CDs, which I thought was such a cool concept as a kid.
-Now, with cell phones being a common and prize possession, taking photos has never been easier—for parents and the kids who got their photos taken on disposable cameras.
+Now, with advancement of cell phones, taking photos has never been easier—for parents and the kids who got their photos taken on disposable cameras.
 So when, then, did taking photos become so disruptive?

 I get it to an extent.
 “Kids” these days are definitely too attached to their phones, and it is true some don’t know how to put phones down.
 But what about the kids who want to experience and genuinely remember the event with some video or photos?
 This is why, to me, taking photos is so important.

 I have a pretty terrible memory, which is one of the reasons I started this blog.
 It’s another reason why I take photos of almost everything I do.
 Some of it is admittedly driven by Instagram and wanting to post about my life, but most of it is honestly just wanting to be able to look back on these moments down the road and recall the scenery and moments that surrounded that snapshot in time.